auerbenji/auerbenji.github.io/docs/about.md

 ## Acknowledgments
 Dustin Kenefake inspired me to build this page.
+Dustin works as a postdoctoral researcher at the University of Delaware.
 Make sure to have a look at his amazing projects [here](https://dkenefake.github.io/).
-Marcello Di Martino motivated and supported me to write my own publication.
+I am deeply grateful to Marcello Di Martino, who not only encouraged me to pursue my first scientific publication but also sparked my passion for sharing my knowledge.
+For several of the articles presented here, he generously served as reviewer, mentor and critical voice.
+Find some of Marcello's projects [here](https://scholar.google.com/citations?user=ummEBeUAAAAJ&hl=en).
+More than anything, I am grateful to be able to call Dustin and Marcello my close friends.

 ## What I work on
 {: .d-inline-block }

-New (v0.4.0)
+08-30-2025
 {: .label .label-green }

 ```mermaid